atakkallapalli/daily_news_brief/economic_news_report.md

 **Published:** Wed, 19 Nov 2025 11:44:27 GMT
 **URL:** https://www.bbc.com/news/articles/c17rgd8e9gjo?at_medium=RSS&at_campaign=rss
 **Key Highlights:**
-  • Inflation update: Why is UK inflation still high?
-  • Economic data: Why is UK inflation still high?
-UK Inflation has fallen from record highs but remains above the Bank of England's 2% target
-  • Why is UK inflation still high?
-11 hours ago Share Save Share Save Getty Images Prices in the UK rose by 3
+  • 6% in the year to October, down from 3
+  • 8% recorded in August and September
-  • Economic data: 6% in the year to October, down from 3 **Summary:** UK Inflation has fallen from record highs but remains above the Bank of England's 2% target....
+  • 6% in the year to October, down from 3 **Summary:** UK Inflation has fallen from record highs but remains above the Bank of England's 2% target....

 ### 4. Three bits of good news about inflation drop